Predicting Future Utility: Global Combinatorial Optimization for Task-Agnostic KV Cache Eviction: Methodology

 However, we identify a key structural property of LLMs: individual attention heads exhibit a \textbf{consistent trend} in their optimal local-to-global compression ratios across diverse tasks.
 As illustrated in Figure~\ref{fig:compare_longbench_tasks}, these compression profiles remain remarkably stable across various scenarios, e.g, question answering and long-context retrieval.
 This empirical consistency allows us to characterize the optimal global-local budget allocation in an offline manner.

 \paragraph{Offline Optimal Budget Estimation.} To construct this offline allocation, we employ a data-driven probing protocol consisting of three phases:

-\begin{itemize}[leftmargin=*, nosep] \item \textbf{Context Generation:} We construct a long-context input $C_{\text{syn}}$ ($\approx$ 4,000 tokens) with a coherent narrative structure to simulate realistic KV cache states. \item \textbf{Oracle Computation:} We generate a diverse set of queries $\mathcal{Q} = \{q_1, \dots, q_M\}$ targeting different information segments.
+\begin{itemize}[leftmargin=*, nosep] \item \textbf{Context Generation:} We construct a long-context input $C_{\text{syn}}$ ($\approx$ 4,000 tokens) with a coherent narrative structure to simulate realistic KV cache states.
+In our default profile, $C_{\text{syn}}$ is an AI-generated Chinese novel excerpt and is disjoint from all evaluation benchmarks.
+We provide a transferability analysis of the offline profiling data in Appendix~\ref{append:Trans_ana_of_offline_profile_data}. \item \textbf{Oracle Computation:} We generate a diverse set of queries $\mathcal{Q} = \{q_1, \dots, q_M\}$ targeting different information segments.
+We use $M=30$ generated questions in the default profile.
 For each $q_i$, the ground-truth oracle importance is computed via full-attention decoding. \item \textbf{Profile Aggregation:} We solve Eq.~\ref{eq:combinatorial_optimization_relaxd} for each query across a dense grid of global compression ratios $\rho \in [0, 1]$ to obtain the query-specific optimal local ratios $r^{*(\pi)}_{\ell,h}(q_i; \rho)$. \end{itemize}

 We aggregate these solutions into a final static profile $\Phi^{(\pi)}$ by averaging the optimal local ratios across the calibration set:

 The resulting $\Phi^{(\pi)}$ serves as a lookup table mapping any target global sparsity $\rho$ to a precise configuration for every head, effectively capturing the \textbf{expected utility} of each head across the general data distribution.